Promotion of Sustainability Management

 Sustainability Promotion Process

-Our Group aims to enhance corporate value and stakeholder satisfaction by implementing a Sustainability promotion process that is based on our corporate philosophy which reflects the Group’s enduring corporate values.
+The Group aims to enhance corporate value and stakeholder satisfaction by implementing a sustainability promotion process based on the corporate philosophy reflecting the Group’s enduring values.

-In order to implement our corporate philosophy, the Group has formulated the Sustainability Management Policy, which determines the future direction for achieving a sustainable society and enhancing corporate value.
-This policy emphasizes dialogue with stakeholders and makes a commitment to contributing to solutions to sustainability issues and maintaining strong business foundations.
+To practice the corporate philosophy, the Group has created the Sustainability Management Policy, which determines its future direction for realizing a sustainable society and enhancing corporate value.
+This policy indicates the Group’s commitment to emphasize dialogue with stakeholders, contribute to solving sustainability issues, and maintain a strong business foundation.

 Overview of Sustainability Promotion Process